Students Make Marvelous Books

-Now in its sixth year, the annual competition and exhibition—which is on view through May 1 at the Fleet Library at RISD—has grown steadily in popularity.
+Now in its sixth year, the annual competition and exhibition at the Fleet Library at RISD has grown steadily in popularity.

 “We had many more entries this year than last,” says Special Collections Librarian Claudia Covert.
-She also notes that the number of artists applying for tables at the library’s Unbound art book fair (coming up on April 11) has more than doubled.
+She also notes that the number of artists applying for tables at the library’s Unbound art book fair (which is now taking place virtually on April 11) has more than doubled.

 In addition to the grand prize (which earned Stoltzfus $500), three projects earned prizes of $375 and an additional three earned $100 honorable mentions.
 Guest juror May Babcock, an interdisciplinary artist who also teaches papermaking workshops, selected one-of-a-kind books that combine originality and whimsy while telling a powerful story.

 Among the most original of this year’s submissions is period note(pads) by another first-year student, Yukti Agarwal 23 EFS, who wove her story together using tampons and sanitary napkins.
 Her graphic approach earned the Award for Innovative Materials.

 The $375 Laurie Whitehill Prize went to junior Stephanie Wu 21 IL, who overcame feelings of isolation and incompetence through music.
 She shares her very personal journey via 2019: 20–21, a series of risographs and letterpress prints on handmade paper.